MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

     - Player cursors
       > See where other players are pointing, the tool they are using and they are color coded.
     - Save file synchronization via Google Drive
       > Using Google Drive allows synchronization of worlds larger then 10MB.
 A limit the old multiplayer mod had.
-Without it, this mod had the same issue.
+Without it, this mod would have the same 10MB limit.
+This however comes at the cost of a small but simple setup process by hosts.

 - Synchronized UI Elements
      - World Cycle